mythaxis/mythaxis.github.io/content/issue-38/the-voice-of-mythaxis.md

 **ALH:** My love of *Spinal Tapp* informs me that's pretty damn small.
 Oh, right: *feet*.
 So that's about...
 180cm by 250cm?

 **Micah:** Sure, why not.
 I ordered foam panels from Amazon and covered the walls with them.
-I have a noise-canceling curtain that I slide behind me after I shut the door, and something called a draft blocker the underside of the door.
+I have a noise-canceling curtain that I slide behind me after I shut the door, and something called a draft blocker for the underside of the door.
 I drilled a hole in the wall between the closet and my daughter's room, and fed all the cables into there.
 The only electronics I have in the room are silent running – a single widescreen monitor so that I can have the story on one side and the recording software on the other at the same time.

 Reduction of unnecessary heat and sound sources are probably the most important thing, followed by comfort.
 One thing I quickly realized was that there was no air-conditioning or ventilation in the room at all.
 For the first year this meant, unless I wanted to be a sweat-drenched monster, I could only record in the winter or the spring.
 This year I finally had a ventilation duct put in.